 Get an assistant (100%)

 At this point, your time is super valuable and I LOVE embracing this!
-If you are holding real estate without high leveraging, or you’re investing in index funds, you’re getting around 8% returns.
+If you are holding real estate without high leveraging, or you’re investing in index funds, you’re getting at least 8% returns.

 So for your 3 million dollars, we’re talking $240,000 per year.